deadly/valorant-stream-yoinker/README.md

 settings.json:

-    - stateInterval: change for faster or slower delays between gamestate loop (Slower = less CPU usage.
+    - stateInterval: int. change for faster or slower delays between gamestate loop (Slower = less CPU usage.
 Faster = more CPU usage)

-    - twitchReqDelay: the delay for the request checking if a streamer is live.
+    - twitchReqDelay: int. the delay for the request checking if a streamer is live.
 If you are getting ratelimited, make this slower.
 If you want faster loading times, make this faster.

+    - skipTeamPlayers: boolean. decide whether or not you want to skip team members during the process of checking possible twitch names.

+    - skipPartyPlayers: boolean. decide whether or not you want to skip party members during the process of checking possible twitch names

 # Example
 <p align="center">